bazel-contrib/rules_foreign_cc/examples/README.md

 # Rules Foreign CC Examples

-## Top Level
+## Top-Level

-Top level examples should contain no dependencies outside of `rules_foreign_cc` directly and anything else in it's directory.
+Top-level examples should contain no dependencies outside of `rules_foreign_cc` directly and anything else in it's directory.
 The directories should be prefixed with the type of rule they're associated with.
 Eg `cmake_with_data` (being a [cmake_external][cmake_external] example) and `configure_with_bazel_transitive` (being a [configure_make][configure_make] example).